Republic Services

 Typically, I would try and refrain from combining these two tasks, but our condensed timeline called for some compromises for the sake of time.
 I began to build a reusable component library that I hoped would build efficiencies for the later design stages, and create consistent patterns.

-Ultimately, our design needed to leverage many of the foundational pieces of the design system that was created for the main site, while creating bespoke, localized components to be used in the sustainability site.
+Ultimately, I needed to leverage many of the foundational pieces of the main design system, while creating bespoke, localized components to be used in the sustainability site.

 My goal was to create an open, flowing and immersive design that was enjoyable to look at and had plenty of white space so that content was not overwhelming.